 Read Anna's story

 Globalisation, population growth, economic structural adjustments, and climate change are having an impact on regional and rural economies, environments and communities around the world.
 This is cause for major concern, but through targeted analysis and proper planning these changes can be harnessed to create new economic, social and environmental opportunities for regional/rural areas and communities.

 If you're interested in environment courses, you may also wish to consider our science related study areas including:

 Why study environment at Deakin?

-Careers for environment graduates
+Career opportunities for graduates

 - wildlife conservation and management

 - fisheries and aquaculture